ryusr/ocr-kaggle-competition/README.md

-# Thai Election OCR — EasyOCR Pipeline
+# Thai OCR — EasyOCR Pipeline

-A notebook-first OCR workflow for extracting Thai election result tables from scanned page images and producing a Kaggle-ready `submission.csv`.
+A OCR workflow for extracting Thai election result tables from scanned page images and producing a Kaggle-ready `submission.csv`.

 All processing runs **locally** using EasyOCR.
 No API keys or external LLM services required.